What Is Sniffing Glue?

 Dangers and Health Risks of Glue Sniffing

-- Brain damage, which can lead to conditions like multiple sclerosis
+- Brain damage can lead to conditions like multiple sclerosis.

 Types of Inhalants

-While glue sniffing is one of the common ways to get high, it is not the only way for younger teens to get high.
-Some of the common, household items that are used by adolescents to get high and can be equally dangerous are:
+While glue sniffing is one of the common ways to get high, it is not the only way.
+Some of the common household items that are used by younger teens to get high and can be equally dangerous are:

 - Shoe polish